kolobus/fedorov.net/index.md

 Twitter: [@2mf](https://twitter.com/2mf)
 GitHub: [kolobus](https://github.com/kolobus)

-Please, be careful with your comminication.
+Please, be careful with your communication.
 I never ask for money, advertise any investment tools and coins  or do any other scam.
 Impersonatiors are shit.
 Always ask for proof before accepting strange offers.

 ## PGP Key